Gruden: “We’re Building Our Squad”

 Gruden also reminded everyone that the Raiders are still in the hunt for the playoffs if a few things fall their way.

+"If we can win our eighth game and get a little help around the league, we can stay in until the final week of the season like we were last year.
+But we just got to keep true to ourselves, stay with the process, and good things will happen.”

-With two more games left in the season, it’s an opportunity for the Raiders to finish out strong, see where their true strengths and weaknesses are and potentially find themselves into the postseason.
+With two more games left in the season, it’s an opportunity for the Raiders to finish out strong, see where their true strengths and weaknesses are, and potentially find themselves in the postseason.

 Tell us what you think in the comment section below and please make sure you like our Facebook Page WHEN YOU CLICK RIGHT HERE.